Naini-Diwan/dl-genai-mcq-solver/README.md

 Requires a Weights & Biases API key, retrieved via Kaggle Secrets (`WandB-API`) in the notebook.
 Outside Kaggle, set the `WANDB_API_KEY` environment variable or call `wandb.login()` directly instead.

-GPU is recommended; the notebook auto-detects CUDA and falls back to CPU otherwise.

 ## Running